Who is Rowena McKinnon?

 In my first year of college, I decided to check out what the big deal was with these Harry Potter books everyone was raving about.
 At the time, I thought it was just a children’s book that wouldn’t keep my interest.
 It didn’t take long until I was completely hooked and read all the books that were available at the time.
 By Christmas time, I had read all five that were published and was clamouring for more.
 The next book wasn’t due to be published for another year or two and I wanted to live in that world for a little bit longer.
 It was the Harry Potter fandom and harrypotterfanfiction.com that first introduced me to the idea of fanfiction.

 I met a lot of other authors who were incredibly encouraging and helpful.
 This was also where I came up with my pseudonym, Rowena McKinnon, taking from the characters Rowena Ravenclaw and Marlene McKinnon.
 Once I was writing Harry Potter, I started branching out into other fandoms and posting my stories at FanFiction.net.
 I had written for M*A*S*H in my early teens, but this was the first time I had really immersed myself into fandom and came out with something more than just a few pages of story that no one was going to read.
 It was also at this time when I renewed my love of reading.

 What The Future Holds

 I can’t say that I honestly have any idea where this will all lead.
-My ultimate dream would be to write and be able to make a living off of it, but realistically, that may never happen.
-Whatever does happen, I will be content with it, even if it’s just continuing to post my stories on the internet for people to read.
+My dream would be to write and to make a living off of it, but realistically, that may never happen.
+Whatever happens, I will be content with it.